grittins/Toronto-Housing-Market/README.md

 ![Tableau3](https://user-images.githubusercontent.com/104603046/194457668-6ec232de-fc83-4584-92bf-a36005a6c4f0.png)

-Pie chart displays the ratio of sales by building types.
+Pie chart displaying the ratio of sales by building types.

 ## Other resources